danb0b/website_hugo_framework/content/modules/_index.md

 ---
-title: Modules
+title: Course Topics
-image: /images/logo_4_1_square_wa.svg
-description: Here is some text
+description: All the different course topics by category
 ---